-BECTU helps its cinema members with positive and negative issues at work Pic: Stefano Cagnoni
+BECTU helps its cinema members with a range of workplace issues.
+Pic: Stefano Cagnoni

 The union has tracked developments in the sector through numerous mergers, the arrival of the multi-screen and changes to independent exhibition.

-Front of house staff have experienced changes too over the years.
-Emphasis on customer service, sales strategy and the need for diverse programming have all impacted on front of house roles.
-High turnover and casualisation have not lessened BECTU's commitment to supporting these staff.
+Technical and front of house staff have experienced major changes.
+Digital projection has caused radical changes to the projectionist's role which has now evolved into one of general technical support.
+Emphasis on customer service, sales strategy and the need for diverse programming have all impacted on front of house roles; high turnover and casualisation have not lessened BECTU's commitment to supporting these staff.

 The union continues to provide collective bargaining support where recognition is in place and one-to-one backing for all members, including a raft of legal services.
 Find out more about Benefits & Services.